mbaumer/us_hep_funding/docs/_states/OK.md

 U OF OKLAHOMA                                   29,958
 ```
 ## SULI/CCI Interns
-From 2014-2016 (only years available), this district had 13 SULI/CCI interns
+From 2014-2016 (only years available), this state had 13 SULI/CCI interns
 ```
   # Interns  Program    College
 -----------  ---------  ------------------------------------------